The significance of research cannot be understated

 Coaching for All

-Through our commitment to research we are reassure that the work and the learning can be referenced publicly and built as well as improved upon, so that the general public can be in receipt of a high quality provision for the future.
+Through our commitment to research, we reassure that the work and the learning can inform high-quality provision for the future.